 Wastewater is the term used to describe a combination of domestic sewage and trade wastes.
-Domestic sewage comes from showers, baths, toilets and kitchens) and trade wastes (liquid wastes produced by a number of industrial and commercial activities).
+Domestic sewage comes from showers, baths, toilets and kitchens.
+Trade wastes are liquid wastes produced by a number of industrial and commercial activities.

 View the Trade Wastes Bylaw (PDF 175KB)

 Here’s what you can expect from us when it comes to your wastewater disposal.

 - The wastewater service to your property will be available at least 99.9% of the time

 - Interruptions to the wastewater service to individual properties won't exceed 24 hours at any one time